-Again, the Awaqf conducted construction at the Temple Mount without any archaeological supervision.
-This time it was just south to the Dome of the Rock where they casted concrete into an ancient sewage tunnel at the southern edge of the raised platform.
+Again, the Awaqf allowed construction at the Temple Mount without any archaeological supervision.
+This time it was just south to the Dome of the Rock where concrete was cast into an ancient sewage tunnel at the southern edge of the raised platform.
 See photos and videos at the following Facebook links:

 50 days ago we launched a crowd funding campaign to support the research and publication of the Temple Mount finds.
 We’ve produced a video clip summarizing the story of the Sifting Project and the importance of publishing the finds.

 The video has English and Hebrew versions, and the website and English video are translated into 15 more languages.
 We translated the website to many languages since we believe that the story of the Sifting Project and the story of the Temple Mount – as evidenced by its archaeological finds – will be of much interests all over the world.

 When we launched the campaign on Facebook the Hebrew video immediately went viral and reached 10,000 people within three days, while the English video was less successful and reached 3,500 people.
 Up to date the videos were watched (30 sec views and more) on Facebook and YouTube by 43,797 people.
 12,050 people have visited the website and 199 people have donated a total sum of $21,940.
 We intend to continue the campaign until the end of 2015.

 The video has the potential to reach a very wide audience, especially these days when the Temple Mount is in the focus of the news.
 Since many ignorant comments are being heard in the media and distorted articles are published in major newspapers, this story and archaeological information is essential for establishing an educated debate.